 There could be people in photos whose faces you were not able to identify in the initial workflows.
 For example, a friend named Cathy was added to your facebook friend's list after you took photos at a friend's birthday party.
+Also, there can be some faces appearing in photos that were taken from a distance or turned away faces.

 You can identify such missing faces by marking them.

-In the Media view, select the photo in which a missing face has to be marked and click Mark Face button in the task pane.
+- In the Media view, select the photo in which a missing face has to be marked.
+The Mark Face button is present only when viewing images in full zoom Single Image View. - Double-click on the photo to open it in an expanded view and click Mark Face button in the task pane.

-The photo open in a wider view.
-If the Who is this? selection box is not placed over the person you want to label, select the box and drag it over the face of that person.
+The photo opens in a wider view.
+If the Who Is This? selection box is not placed over the person you want to label, select the box and drag it over the face of that person.